usmanbashir/godarkmode/README.md

 # goDarkMode

 A simple library for switching between Dark & Light mode on your website.
-It does this by managing the `dark` CSS class on your document element. **goDarkMode** is also fully compatible with TailwindCSS, as it was originally designed to be used with it along with Next.js and React.js.
+It does this by managing the CSS class `dark` on your document element. **goDarkMode** is compatible with **TailwindCSS** and **Next.js**.
+But, you can also use it standalone in a vanilla JS project.

 ## Installation